Managers with long experience

 Henrik Rhenman and Susanna Urdmark are the fund’s portfolio managers.
 Henrik, originally a biochemist, brings over 25 years of experience in asset management in the healthcare sector, from both Sweden and the US.
 Susanna Urdmark is an economist with over 20 years of experience in the healthcare sector.
 Susanna has followed the sector as an analyst and has also worked operationally as CFO for a Swedish pharmaceutical company that manufactures medical generics.

 Unique investment process

 A contributing factor to the fund’s great success is the co-operation between the portfolio managers and the Scientific Advisory Board.
 The Advisory Board consists of well-established practicing medical experts who have contact with a large network of researchers and specialists all over the world.

 Gaining access to members’ medical expertise provides managers with invaluable insights and understanding of clinical trials, as well as new drugs, techniques and treatment methods.

 Henrik Rhenman founded this successful investment method in the late 1990s when he started a global healthcare fund for his employer at the time.
-During the ten years (1998–2008) in which Henrik managed the fund, it was named the world’s best healthcare fund (according to Bloomberg’s database) with an increase of 799% in US dollars.
+During the ten years (1998–2008) in which Henrik acted as the CIO for the fund, it was named the world’s best healthcare fund (according to Bloomberg’s database) with an increase of 799% in US dollars.
 During the same period, the world index rose by 40%.

 Our successful portfolio managers bring extensive experience and deep knowledge of the healthcare sector to our fund management.